 What is an Ambassador?
 “A person who acts as a representative or promoter of a specified activity.”
 Ambassadors share our passion to protect youth from the harms of marijuana.
 Ambassadors are individuals and organizations who are committed to reducing adolescent marijuana abuse, mental health, and suicide.

 Why use the name Johnny?
 Personification is “a person, animal, or object regarded as representing or embodying a quality, concept, or thing; the representation of an abstract concept in human form.”
+Johnny was the 19-year-old son of the founder, who died by suicide from paranoid delusion from using high-potency marijuana dabs.
 The name Johnny, to us, represents ALL adolescents who suffer similar substance abuse, mental illness, and suicidal ideation.
 Luckily, Johnny is a fairly generic name.
+Johnny’s Ambassadors spread his warning, “Marijuana ruined my mind and my life.”

 How is Johnny’s Ambassadors funded?
-We are solely funded by donations from private individuals.
+We are solely funded by donations from private individuals and businesses.
 We receive no grants or government funding.

 Who runs Johnny’s Ambassadors?
 The Founder & CEO of Johnny’s Ambassadors is Laura Stack, Johnny’s mom.
 Before losing Johnny, she was a successful 30-year businesswoman, professional speaker, and published author with two for-profit organizations.